tscoleman3/tscoleman3.github.io/content/tour/index.md

   - block: hero
     content:
       title: "Impact"
-      text: "We connect rigorous science with management, restoration, and communities to safeguard aquatic ecosystems."
+      text: "We transform quantitative research into actionable knowledge that guides management, restoration, and communities in sustaining ecosystems for the future."
       buttons:
         - label: "Explore Research"
           url: "/publications/"